 These goals were packed with troves of individual requirements that took into account all the features and considerations that was to be incorporated into the design of the app.

-Details regarding third-party integrations were not finalized when the project began, affecting the order in which we tackled the numerous components and sections.
-We held off work on integrations and instead jumped straight into the fundamentals of the app, first defining the strategy behind the “context awareness” feature.
+With a basic structure of the app in place, we began defining the strategy behind the “context awareness” feature.
 Context awareness takes into account when the user is viewing the app (before a game and during a game) to customize the content presented, and it was one of the overarching pieces that affected a slew of other app features, and thus required a clear understanding upfront.
-Julia and I identified what the states were and the effects and changes in each while defining as much of the functionality details as possible.
+We identified what the states were and the effects and changes in each meanwhile defining as much of the functionality details as possible.

-We took this knowledge and split up the next steps: Julia took on the responsibility of documenting our discussed approach and I began sketching and exploring how everything was to translate into a UI.
+I took this knowledge and began sketching and exploring how everything was to translate into a UI.

 The most complex aspect of this project was balancing the needs of a diverse set of users with vastly different requirements against a slew of third-party technologies at varying degrees of sophistication and documentation.
 The lean scope meant that our team was unable to supply tech resources and it was up to me and my team to become fluent in the technical documentation where it existed and work directly with the vendors' engineering teams where it did not.